Epicskylegend/Task_Manager/README.md

 ## Running Application:

-### To run this application you need to run the file called "DisplayApplication" inside the com.example.task_manager package.
+### To run this application you'll first need to open up the docker application.
+Afterwards, in the root directory you'll need to enter in the command "docker compose up --build" to spin up the containers for the project.
+This will spin up the database and create the tables.
+Give it some time to build and create the tables.
+Afterwards, run the file called "DisplayApplication" inside the com.example.task_manager package.

 ## Testing Functional Requirements
 ## 1. Saving data to database: